adrvencon/circle-clustering/README.md

 **For examples, please consult the already-made tests in the codebase (1-15).**

 ## Additional Information
-For any additional information or questions, please refer to the project's paper.
+For any additional information or questions, please refer to the project's paper in the [docs](docs) folder.